armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

           jsonPath: encryptedFile:k8s!n:spin-secrets!k:<SERVICE_ACCOUNT_FILE>
 ```

-Don't forget to put in your actual bucket name.
+Remember to replace `<YOUR_GCS_BUCKET_NAME>` with your bucket name.
 You should also update the `jsonPath` segment with the name of the service account file you added in the
 [Add GCP credentials as a cluster secret](#add-gcp-credentials-as-a-cluster-secret) section.

 ## Install Kustomize (optional)